About Grön BoStad Stockholm

 KTH Royal Institute of Technology, one of Europe’s leading technical and engineering universities.
 KTH is the project administrator of Grön BoStad Stockholm.

 IVL Swedish Environmental Research Institute, which combines applied research and development with close collaboration between industry and the public sphere.

 Sustainable Innovation, a non-profit organization that runs a large number of projects focusing on mobility, buildings and smart systems.

-Stockholm County Board, one of 21 Swedish county boards, which aim to make sure that national targets have an impact in the county, while taking into account local conditions and circumstances.
+County Administrative Board of Stockholm, one of 21 Swedish county administrative boards, which aim to make sure that national targets have an impact in the county, while taking into account local conditions and circumstances.

 The Stockholm Region is one of Europe’s fastest-growing areas and there is large awareness that Stockholm is facing major challenges, such as the need for more housing construction.
 Population in the region is expected to grow from 2,2 million residents today to 2,7 million by 2030, and 3,0 million 2045.
 Therefore, there is a need to build 300,000 new apartments by 2030 in the Stockholm area.
 There are also other, related, challenges in the housing sector.
 Segregation has increased in the region and average life-expectancy can differ by up to 8 years between residents in different areas of the city.
 Existing homes, those from the ”Million Programme” especially, need renovation and maintenance.
 In addition, thousands of temporary homes are needed in the region.
 These are the challenges that Grön BoStad Stockholm seeks to address.

 Erik Stenberg leads Grön BoStad Stockholm.
 He is a lecturer at KTH school of architecture and the built environment and vice director of KTH Centre for a sustainable built environment.

 Tel.
 0708 77 17 67